 Turn these tasks into a game, and reward them when they’re done with their favourite meal or activity.
-Get them interested in housecleaning with child-sized items like the B.Toys Tropical Cleaning Set, or pretend play items like the Melissa & Doug Play House, Dust, Sweep, Mop ($49.90).
+Get them interested in housecleaning with pretend play items like like the Melissa & Doug Vacuum Cleaner Play Set ($56.90), or Melissa & Doug Play House, Dust, Sweep, Mop ($49.90).
 Tidying and cleaning along to music can also make the tasks fun.

 Children can also declutter their belongings using the KonMari method.
 Gather all like items together and pick each up to see if it sparks joy.
 If it does, keep it, otherwise thank it for its service and discard the item.
 Sort these into three bins, one to give away to friends or family, one to throw away and to donate to charities.
 Leave sentimental items to sort through last - consider storing these in keepsake boxes, framing them or taking pictures of them.

 Decluttering Tip: If you realise your child may be a hoarder, wait until he/she is not around to quickly edit his/her belongings.
 Should you feel particularly guilty about this, store these in boxes or black trash bags, and it’s safe to discard them for real if your child does not look for these items after a month.